otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-laravel-api-2.md

     $data = json_decode($json_file); // Convert the JSON object in institution-data.json to a PHP variable foreach ($data as $obj) { // For each object (contains key/value pairs), create a new record in the institutions database table
         Institution::create(array( // Remember an Institution has three values - name, region and country.
 Make
-                                   // sure your JSON matches the schema of your database table 'name' => $obj->name,
+                                   // sure your JSON file matches the schema of your database table 'name' => $obj->name,
             'region' => $obj->region,
             'country' => $obj->country